Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 The day of Sergei and Tatyana's wedding, Strahd murdered Sergei and, to seal his pact with the Dark Powers, drank his brother's blood.
 He revealed his new might to Tatyana, expecting to enthrall her.
 Instead, horrified by Sergei's murder, Tatyana fled Strahd, ultimately leaping from the height of Castle Ravenloft to escape him and vanishing into the Mists.
 At the same time, traitors from among the castle's guards and wedding's guests rose up to assassinate Strahd.
 Despite suffering countless wounds, Strahd did not die.
 The nature of his bargain with the Dark Powers was revealed, and Strahd became the multiverse's first vampire.
 A night of bloody rage followed, and when dawn touched the parapets of Castle Ravenloft, no living soul survived within.
 But Strahd remained.

 Little is known of the origins of the Domains of Dread, but what's certain is that they began here.
-Strahd's villainy, his connection to his land, and his entanglement with the sinister [[/5.
-Mechanics/Bestiary/Humanoid/Priest Of Osybus (VRGR).md|priests of Osybus]] (detailed in "chapter 5") drew all of Barovia into the Shadowfell.
+Strahd's villainy, his connection to his land, and his entanglement with the sinister [[5.
+Mechanics\Bestiary\Humanoid\Priest Of Osybus (VRGR).md|priests of Osybus]] (detailed in "chapter 5") drew all of Barovia into the Shadowfell.
 This began a succession of torments that haunt the Count still and spill forth to drag others into the Land of the Mists.

 #### Strahd's Powers and Dominion

 Strahd is a patient and dramatic mastermind.
-His statistics are similar to those of a [[/5.
-Mechanics/Bestiary/Undead/Vampire.md|vampire]] and his spellcasting prowess is formidable, enabling him to face most threats directly.
+His statistics are similar to those of a [[5.
+Mechanics\Bestiary\Undead\Vampire.md|vampire]] and his spellcasting prowess is formidable, enabling him to face most threats directly.
 Strahd ever seeks to escape his boredom and draws challenges out for as long as it entertains him.
 However, if insulted, the Darklord can turn all of Barovia against his foes.

 ##### The Ancient, the Land